exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 (see _preferableType_ in the ElementsAccessor definition).

 In any other case (e.g. if the type is `any`), no cast will be performed.

+Note: If you use a Hidden field to save a temporary boolean result, use `boolstring` reference type in order to retrieve it.

 ##### ElementsAccessor Registry